maameamabainson/BIP_Project_DM_Heterogenous_KG/README.md

 ## Curating a causal layer
 To formally connect the host layer with the AMR layer, an intermediate layer was created to link the varied 'recurrent infection' nodes which were related to Type 2 diabetes mellitus via immunodeficiency to the concept of antimicrobial resistance and hence the AMR layer.
 Before this, however, we created some edges which we considered important.
 Each 'recurrent infection' could be and hence was matched with a key disease that we had already manually connected to the Type 2 diabetes node.

-Now, from the literature, some key components of immunodeficiency were connected to increased susceptibility to specific pathogens.
+In the literature, some key components of immunodeficiency have been linked to increased susceptibility to specific pathogens.
 Using this, relations between components of immunodeficiency and pathogen nodes were created.
 For example, 'Neutropenia' increases_susceptibility_to 'Klebsiella pneumoniae'.

 Further manual edges were included:
 'Recurrent bacterial infections' associated_with (phenotype_phenotype) 'increased antibiotic exposure'